ThatsVie/atlas-higher_level_programming/javascript-web_scraping/README.md

 # Javascript Web Scraping
+This repository contains a set of Node.js scripts for web scraping tasks.
+Each script is designed to perform a specific action related to web scraping and data retrieval.

 ## Learning Objectives

 ## Tasks Overview
+**0-readme.js**
+This script reads and prints the content of a file.

+**1-writeme.js**
+This script writes a string to a file.

+**2-statuscode.js**
+This script displays the status code of a GET request to a specified URL.

+**3-starwars_title.js**
+This script prints the title of a Star Wars movie based on the episode number.

+**4-starwars_count.js**
+This script prints the number of movies where the character “Wedge Antilles” is present.

+**5-request_store.js**
+This script gets the contents of a webpage and stores it in a file.

+**6-completed_tasks.js**
+This script computes the number of tasks completed by user ID from a specified API URL.

 ## Setup
 To get started with the project, ensure you have Node.js installed on your system. [ Visit this site for details about which version may be appropriate for you ](https://github.com/nodejs/Release)